jayo39/ENPER/README.md

 # ENPER

 ENPER is a website for English teachers to easily look up study guides and book summaries.
-The contents of the books are organized efficiently, divided into chapters and pages.
+The users can also manage their schedules and generate clear, concise comments using AI.

 ## Features